akio-tomiya/Gaugefields.jl/docs/src/howtoimplement.md

 which means ```C = A*B``` on each lattice site.
 Here ``A, B, C`` are same type of ``u``.

+## Several ways to treat periodic boundary.
+There are several ways to treat periodic boundary.
+Now, there are two kinds of methods, halo updates and direct-shift method.

+- halo updates: wing-buffer (so-called halo) type implementations for gauge fields.
+In this type, there are additional halo sites.
+If ```NDW > 0``` is set, this update is used.
+- direct-shift method: In ```shift_U!```  function, the data is copied.
+If ```NDW = 0``` is set, this update is used.

+Therefore, the important functions are

+- ```set_wing_U!``` : This is used in halo updates, but not used in direct-shift method (returns nothing).
+- ```shift_U!``` : In this function, the data is copied in direct-shift method.
+This is the lazy evaluation in halo updates.

 ## halo updates
-Now we use wing-buffer (so-called halo) type implementations for gauge fields.
+There is a wing-buffer (so-called halo) type implementations for gauge fields.
 In this type, there are additional halo sites.
 `set_wing_U!` function is used for updating halo sites.
 If you do not want to use halo type implementations for gauge fields, you can write `set_wing_U!(U::Yourtype) = nothing`.

-## examples
+### examples

 ```@meta
 CurrentModule = Gaugefields.AbstractGaugefields_module